 - Adult inpatient care

 Nurses who work in our outpatient clinics provide direct patient care during appointments and address questions and concerns over the phone.
 Nurses also coordinate care among multiple specialties, ensuring patients see all of the providers they need during one visit.
-To see all of our outpatient clinic locations, visit Directions & Locations.
+See all of our outpatient clinic locations for more information.

 Perianesthesia and Surgical Nursing